-Freedom From Fear Magazine aims to contribute to the advancement of knowledge and awareness of the international community’s priority issues in the field of justice, crime prevention and human rights.
-The Magazine pursues the promotion of innovative dialogue by spreading awareness, creating consensus and a sense of shared responsibility of the problems that affect the global community.
-The articles, views and opinions presented in F3 are the contributions of renewed experts from civil society, international organizations, governments, the academic realm and the media.
-The Magazine represents a permanent forum for international organizations, international civil servants and the public at large to compare the different approaches and point of views to specific issues facing the world today.
-It is an opportunity to discuss best practices, failures, and effective and enduring solutions.
+Freedom From Fear Magazine (F3) aims to contribute to the advancement of knowledge and awareness of the international community’s priority issues in the fields of justice, crime prevention and human rights.
+F3 pursues the promotion of innovative dialogue by spreading awareness, creating consensus and a sense of shared responsibility regarding the problems that affect the global community.
+The articles, views and opinions presented in F3 are the contributions of renowned experts from civil society, international organizations, governments, the academic realm and the media.
+F3 represents a permanent forum for international organizations, international civil servants and the public at large to compare the different approaches and points of view towards specific issues facing the world today.
+It facilitates the discussion of good practices, failures, and effective and enduring solutions.

-The articles of the Magazine address leading concerns in the field of criminal justice, the prevention and control of crime, development, peace and security and, more broadly, the protection of human rights.
+The articles in F3 address leading concerns in the areas of justice, the prevention and control of crime, development, peace and security and, more broadly, the protection of human rights.
 The Magazine supports knowledge and awareness of the UN 2030 Agenda for Sustainable Development and contributes to a better understanding of the achievements and challenges of the relevant Goals.

-As a forum for long-term change, the Magazine endeavors to promote democratic values, civil stability, and aid the international community in developing actions towards greater peace, justice and security for all members of social, civil and political society.
+As a forum for long-term change, F3 endeavours to promote democratic values and civil stability, and to aid the international community in developing actions towards greater peace, justice and security for all members of social, civil and political society.

 The views expressed are those of the authors and do not necessarily reflect the views and positions of the United Nations.
 Authors are not responsible for the use that might be made of the information contained in this publication.